Tips for successful renovation project:

-Since the payment method is laid out based on stage of work, make sure each stage of the job is been achieved before make the stage payment.
+Since the payment method is laid out based on the stage of work, make sure each stage of the job has been achieved before making the stage payment.

 It’s wise to hold back a percentage of the payment for a short period of time to make sure the final job meets your expectations.
 This is an arrangement between you and the contractor.
-If you get a good relationship with him so you can trust him, it might not be necessary.
+It might not be necessary if you get a good relationship with him so you can trust him.

-3- the following changes are considered to be as major improvements and needs a few more steps to take before starting:
+3- the following changes are considered to be major improvements and need a few more steps to take before starting:

-Addition of a garage; addition of a room over the garage or any kind of extension vertically or horizontally; adding windows to the side of the house; removing any wall in any floor to create open space; adding kitchen in to the basement or adding a suite to any floors; adding bathrooms, adding deck or balcony; covering the existing entry; adding bay windows; adding load to heating system or hot water; adding load to electric pane or adding new one; adding window well for basement windows; adding new stairs or removing one; adding a car port or a covered patio.
+Addition of a garage; addition of a room over the garage or any kind of extension vertically or horizontally; adding windows to the side of the house; removing any wall on any floor to create open space; adding a kitchen into the basement or adding a suite to any floors; adding bathrooms, adding deck or balcony; covering the existing entry; adding bay windows; adding load to the heating system or hot water; adding load to the electric pane or adding new one; adding window well for basement windows; adding new stairs or removing one; adding a carport or a covered patio.

 Since some of the work above requires professional involvement, the municipality would like to see a permit has been issued for such work.
 It’s recommended to discuss with the building department of your municipality to make sure there are no objections to your project.

-Next, talk to an architectural designer, certified building designer or a certified interior designer who is familiar with the zoning of your area.
-It’s easy to spot one and their price ranges are similar (except if you hire a draftsman or a college student, in which you pay less for less expertise).
+Next, talk to an architectural designer, certified building designer or a certified interior designer who is familiar with your area’s zoning.
+It’s easy to spot one, and their price ranges are similar (except if you hire a draftsman or a college student, in which you pay less for less expertise).

-In order to apply for a permit you need the filled application form from the municipality along with a drawing.
-Your drawing must include the following with proper scale: site plan, floor plan of the house as existing, floor plan of the house as proposed, elevations, cross sections and details.
-In cases that your project is dealing with structural load such as removing walls or adding floor area, a signed and sealed structural drawing with schedule B1-B2 will be required.
-In cases that your project is dealing with site work, set-backs or height, a signed and seal survey drawing from a certified survey engineer will be required. (the scope of work for survey engineer is differs in every project.
-Make sure your designer and survey engineer are in sync with the city requirement to avoid over paying.
+In order to apply for a permit, you need the filled application form from the municipality along with a drawing.
+Your drawing must include the following with proper scale: site plan, floor plan of the house as the existing, floor plan of the house as proposed, elevations, cross sections and details.
+If your project deals with a structural load, such as removing walls or adding floor area, a signed and sealed structural drawing with schedule B will be required.
+If your project deals with site work, setbacks or height, a signed and sealed survey drawing from a certified survey engineer will be required. (the scope of work for survey engineer is differs in every project.
+Make sure your designer and survey engineer are in sync with the city requirement to avoid overpaying.

-A good designer can help you with introducing the structure engineer and survey engineer.
+A good designer can help you with introducing the structural engineer and survey engineer.

-Municipality will take your application and drawings to check against local building code and municipal zoning and will issue the permit after you paid the appropriate fees.
+The municipality will take your application and drawings to check against the local building code and municipal zoning and will issue the permit after you pay the appropriate fees.

-Meanwhile the permit application is in process, you can interview your prospective contractors for quotations.
-In these kinds of projects having a general contractor is recommended and is a huge plus.
-The rest of the steps are similar to the section b mentioned above.
+Meanwhile, the permit application is in process, you can interview your prospective contractors for quotations.
+A general contractor is recommended for these kinds of projects and is a huge plus.
+The rest of the steps are similar to section b mentioned above.